kaushalch1/spotify/README.md

 The extension and the Node server must run on the same computer for this configuration to work.

-## Share with a friend

-The local configuration is only for your computer.
-Your friend cannot access your `localhost`.

-To share the extension, deploy the Node server to a reachable HTTPS host, then replace `http://localhost:3000` in these files:

-- `index.js`
-- `offscreen.js`
-- `manifest.json`

-Update both `host_permissions` and `content_security_policy.connect-src` in `manifest.json`.
-Reload the extension after changing the URL.

-Do not share `.env`, `node_modules`, or your API key.

 ## API endpoints